codio/site/source/docs/content/authoring/strategies.html.md

 ---
-title: "Tips for planning your course"
+title: "Best Practice"
 class_name: docs
 full_width: true
 ---

 Before you start creating your Course content, you should have a solid grasp of the following concepts so you are able to build up courses in a reliable fashion.

-### Plan your Course
-Before you start writing actual content it is well worth planning the scope of your Course.

-- A Course is a collection of Modules
+### Books, guides or both
-- A Module is a collection of Units
+A course is usually made up of
-- A Unit is a Codio project

-The first thing to think about is the size of your Unit.
-It does not make too much sense to make a Unit too small with just 1 or 2 sections.
-On the other hand, having a Unit with 40 or 50 sections could be large and unwieldy.
-Think about your audience when determining this.
-If it is aimed at beginners or kids, then you should think of a Unit as something that can be completed in a single lesson or two, or maybe an hour or two.
-For more advanced students a Unit can happily cover a complete logical topic.

-### Course & Module Planning
-We recommend creating a document that clearly breaks down the Modules and each Module's Units.
-This gives you a nice framework to begin with.
-Once you start, you may well find you want to change your mind, but having a framework as a reference really helps.

-As you progress with your Units, keep the document up to date as you make changes.
-If you are collaborating with others on the content creation process you will find this document is a useful focal point for the team.
+- teaching content
+- coding assignments

+Generally speaking, you should consider

+- using a book for teaching content
+- standard projects or standard course units for coding assignments and projects.
+If you are building robust courses that can be assigned repeatedly to a class, then using standard course units is the way to go rather than projects for organizational reasons.

+### Markdown
+The best way to author content is using markdown.
+It is extremely easy to write content that renders very nicely and without having to fiddle with HTML.
+You can embed HTML snippets into a markdown as well where you need full control.

+We have a Cheat Sheet project that you can use to see the full capabilities.
+To fork this starter pack into your won account, please [click here](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/).
+You should select the **Use Pack** option to create the project.

+### Courses
+We recommend you have a solid understanding of Codio courses before you invest a lot of time in content creation.
+The best approach is to experiment with a very basic course with maybe 2 modules and 2 units in each module.
+Make sure you understand the difference between a book based unit (typically used for teaching materials and simple assessments) and a project based unit (typically used for coding assignments).

+### Media assets
+When creating a book or a guide, you will often be working with images, video and other media.
+We recommend the following.

+- Images should be placed in the `.guides/img` folder.
+You can create sub-folders for organizational purposes.
+- Videos should be hosted on a 3rd party platform such as YouTube or Vimeo.
+You can embed these using regular HTML embed tags as available from those platforms.
+- Web based media such as Google Doc documents can be embedded using regular HTML embed tags as available from those platforms.

+### Callout blocks
+Our markdown support the use of special callout blocks.
+These provide icons and highlighted backgrounds for various concepts such as : Important, Info, Challenge, Topic, Definition, Meetups, Headline, Hackathon, Create, Calendar, Growth Hack, Debugging, Cross Discipline and more.

+Please refer to the **Callout** section of the Guides Books Cheat Sheet.
+If you have not done so already, fork [this starter pack](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/) into your own account.
+You should select the **Use Pack** option to create the project.

-### Don't make sections too long
+### Don't make pages too long
-Again, this depends on your intended audience but try to keep each section reasonably brief.
-If the topic is a long one, you may want to break it up into several sections.
+Again, this depends on your intended audience but try to keep each page reasonably brief.
+If the topic is a long one, you may want to break it up into several pages.
 This prevents lots of scrolling and allows students to digest information in manageable chunks.

-### Think about Chapters
-We strongly recommend you take advantage of this feature.
-Chapters serve two purposes ...

-1. They break the content down visually in the section list (table of contents)
-1. They allow to students to reset their content to its original state if they have mangled the code through experimentation and want to restore it.
-[Click here for details](/docs/content/authoring/chapter).

-### Use the Hidden Folder feature
+### Hidden folders
 Your content will often want to show code samples.
 Codio's recommended approach is to put each set of code samples into a dedicated folder.
 Then, using the page settings, you can specify this folder with the consequence that all non-specified folders are hidden from view in the file tree (if you choose to show it).

 The benefit of hiding folders is that the student is not distracted by folders and files that are not relevant to the topic you are explaining.